s-allius/ha-addons/ha_addon_dev/README.md

 # Home Assistant Add-on: TSUN Proxy

-[TSUN Proxy][tsunproxy] enables a reliable connection between TSUN third generation inverters and an MQTT broker.
+TSUN Proxy enables a reliable connection between TSUN third generation inverters and an MQTT broker.
 With the proxy, you can easily retrieve real-time values such as power, current and daily energy and integrate the inverter into Home Assistant.
 This works even without an internet connection.